Grim Reaper (band): Early years (1979–1983)

-Commercial success (1985–1986)
+Commercial success, legal battles and breakup (1985–1988)

 Grim Reaper soon became readily identifiable with Bowcott's guitar work and lead vocalist Steve Grimmett's head voice vocals.
 Their successful world tour included a support show at Texxas Jam playing to over 20,000 people.
 Their 1985 follow-up, Fear No Evil, showed improvement on the production front and also enjoyed moderate success in both the United States and Europe.

-Legal battles and later years (1987–1988)

 Legal battles with Ebony Records delayed the release of the band's third album Rock You to Hell by almost two years.
 The album was released directly through RCA Records in 1987.
-However, by this time Grim Reaper's melodic heavy metal, the sound had fallen out of favor as much of the metal market moved toward heavier fare like thrash metal and speed metal.
+However, by this time Grim Reaper's melodic heavy metal sound had fallen out of favor as much of the metal market moved toward heavier fare like thrash metal and speed metal.
 Even the major label distribution and popular video for the title track could not save the band.
 With the production of their fourth studio album (reportedly to be called Nothing Whatsoever to Do with Hell) about to start, another round of legal action from Ebony Records effectively dealt the death blow to Grim Reaper, subsequently disbanding in 1988.